*** IMPORTANT - I'm retiring my digital files - SVG/PNG/DXF/EPS - and printables from 31st December 2025 ***

 1) 'Ungroup' - so that you can work with the elements separately (see below)

-2) You'll then need to 'click away' somewhere in the 'canvas' area (the white area with grid lines) to deselect all the elements - so that's just one click somewhere in the white area.
+Before you start anything else, click UNGROUP so that you can work with the elements separately (rather than as a 'group')2) You'll then need to 'click away' somewhere in the 'canvas' area (the white area with grid lines) to deselect all the elements - so that's just one click somewhere in the white area.

 3) Next, we need to select our first petal shape, together with the three small lines that are in the centre of the shape.